SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/ForTeachers/forTeachers.md

 deep immersive interaction of Pharo.

-### Advanced object-oriented design lecture example
+### Lecture: Advanced object-oriented design lecture example

 During several years we used and developed around this material the following lecture whose description is available at [https://github.com/pharo-mooc/AdvancedOODesignWithTDD](https://github.com/pharo-mooc/AdvancedOODesignWithTDD)